 The quickest way to get here from Bukit Lawang is by jeep – through rivers, jungle and extremely remote and simple villages where the people will yell and wave with big smiles as you drive past.
 We were lucky enough to witness the Sinabung volcano erupting from afar in the nearby town of Berastagi and when driving through the small villages it really felt as if we were in another world.

 Our stay in Tangkahahan was spent in a rustic jungle lodge with limited electricity but very friendly locals on the tall banks of the river.
 The glimmering opal rivers are extremely inviting, and there are waterfalls and hot springs galore to explore.
-Our free day was spent bathing with elephants, floating peacefully down the river on a tube, and getting a free massage while sitting under sparkling waterfalls.
+Our free day was spent seeing elephants, floating peacefully down the river on a tube, and getting a free massage while sitting under sparkling waterfalls.
 The community feel was strong here, and the lodge in the evening was alive with local guides singing on guitars.

 Exploring Samosir Island